mazipan/talks/README.md

 Don't forget to give me a clear information about your event, including (but not limited):

 - About your organization
-- About the audience
+- Target audience
-- The expected topic you want me to talk about
+- The topic you want me to talk about
-- The schedule
+- The event date/schedule

 ## ❓ FAQ

 Expand to see the answer.

 <details>
-    <summary>Can we get your resume?</summary>
+    <summary>📒 Can we get your resume?</summary>
     Yes, please visit my LinkedIn https://ksana.in/mzp.in
 </details>

 <details>
-    <summary>Where can we get your latest photo?</summary>
+    <summary>🖼️ Where can we get your latest photo?</summary>
     You can download my latest photo profile in <a href="https://github.com/mazipan/talks/tree/master/photo">photo/</a>
 </details>

 <details>
-    <summary>Can we share the presentation deck?</summary>
+    <summary>💻 Can we share the presentation deck?</summary>
     Yes, You can.
 Most of my deck available on https://speakerdeck.com/mazipan
 </details>

 <details>
-    <summary>Do we need to pay you for giving a talk?</summary>
+    <summary>💸 Do we need to pay you for giving a talk?</summary>
-    In most of cases, No, you don't need to pay me.
-But in a case where I need to travel to your area which might not being paid by my current company, you need to cover my travel costs.
+    No, you don't need.
+But when I need to travel to your area, you need to cover all my travel costs.
 </details>

 ## 👋 Contacts